PrathamSharma1510/norman_pd_incident_data_pipeline_and_visualization/README.md

 ### `test_side_of_town`
 This test verifies the `side_of_town` function, ensuring that it accurately determines the side of town for each location in the DataFrame based on latitude and longitude.
 It uses predefined locations to test if the function assigns the correct cardinal direction or side of town.

+### `test_fetch_weather_code_for_df`
+This test verifies the `fetch_weather_code_for_df` function by checking if the Historical Weather Data is correctly accessed and processed to obtain the WMO weather codes, which are then accurately appended to the dataframe.
+It ensures that the function can handle real-world data inputs and consistently produce the correct weather classification based on the specified dates and locations.

 These tests collectively ensure that each component of the script functions as expected, covering key functionalities from processing incident data to augmenting it with additional insights such as incident ranks, day of the week, and geographical information.
 ```